sahithyasridhar/fa18-523-65/paper/paper.md

-This has resulted in development of tools such as Sentiment Analyzer, Parts of Speech Taggers, Emotion Detection, Semantic Role Labelling etc. Development of such tools has allowed this technology to create real world applications such as Google search, Apple’s Siri, Amazon’s Alexa etc. Applications such as these has further increased interest in NLP as a useful research topic [@www-liddy1998nlp].
+This has resulted in development of tools such as Sentiment Analyzer, Parts of Speech Taggers, Emotion Detection, Semantic Role Labelling etc. Development of such tools has allowed this technology to create real world applications such as Google search, Apple’s Siri, Amazon’s Alexa etc. Applications such as these have further increased interest in NLP as a useful research topic [@www-liddy1998nlp].

 Researchers working on NLP, building tools and systems which makes NLP what it